bor0/gidti/manuscript/chapter2.md

 I>
 I> Substitution consists of systematically replacing occurrences of some symbol with a given value.
 It can be applied in different contexts involving formal objects containing symbols.

-For example, let's assume we have the following:
+For example, let's assume that we have the following:

 1. An inference rule that states: If {$$}a = b{/$$} and {$$}b = c{/$$}, then {$$}a = c{/$$}
 1. Two axioms that state: {$$}1 = 2{/$$} and {$$}2 = 3{/$$}